-There are a thousand things to do in London, but sometimes when it comes to narrowing one down – perhaps to impress that special someone/complete randomer off the internet – it can be hard to choose.
+There are a thousand things to do in London, but sometimes when it comes to narrowing one down – perhaps to impress that special someone/total stranger off the internet – it can be hard to choose.
 Here’s a list of fun ideas that might not have occurred to you before.
-Some of these have links to reviews on the main blog; many I haven’t yet been arsed to do properly.
 I hope you find some inspiration!

 If you’ve done something rad and want to see it on the list, tweet me at @CuriouslyEmily.

 Discover Harry Potter’s London

 If you don’t have the time or the $$$ required to visit the Warner Bros Studio Tour up in the Watford, try Strawberry Tours’ Harry Potter walking tour in Central, which runs every day.
 It covers shooting locations from the movies and tonnes of trivia from the wizarding world.
 Tours are free but, of course, if you enjoy yourself you should tip your guide, especially as 10% goes to charity.
 Reserving a place is essential and should be done here.

 Explore the flower market

 Columbia Road is home to probably London’s most famous flower market, and it’s a great spot for amateur photographers (or budding flower-arrangers!)
 Fresh blooms can be picked up for a fraction of the florist or supermarket price – last weekend I picked up a huge pot of stargazer lilies for just £4.

 London’s Soho neon art gallery has now sadly closed down, but if you fancy a trip out to Walthamstowe – surprisingly speedy on the Victoria line – you can visit God’s Own Junkyard, Europe’s largest stock of neon artwork.